 Well, yes, but nobody else much seems to want it.
 Of the U.S. government debt issued last year, we ourselves — which is to say, the Federal Reserve — ended up buying 61 percent of it.

 That's our current fiscal policy: just keep moving stuff from one trouser pocket to the other and hope nobody notices.

 04 — The majority-minority Democratic Party.
 A report here from USA Today based on some number-crunching by political analyst David Wasserman, quote:

-In 1950, white men constituted 98% of House Democrats — a percentage that fell precipitously to just 53% following the 2010 elections.
-Based on the makeup of candidates in the current congressional races, Wasserman projects that the 2012 elections will result in a House Democratic Caucus that will be 46%-48% white males when the next Congress starts in January — whether or not Democrats win a majority.
+In 1950, white men constituted 98 percent of House Democrats — a percentage that fell precipitously to just 53 percent following the 2010 elections.
+Based on the makeup of candidates in the current congressional races, Wasserman projects that the 2012 elections will result in a House Democratic Caucus that will be 46-48 percent white males when the next Congress starts in January — whether or not Democrats win a majority.

 Among House Republicans, white males currently constitute 86 percent.
 Wasserman predicts that will change very little in the November elections.
 So next January, according to him, we'll be looking at House Democrats less than fifty percent white male, House Republicans close to ninety percent white male.

 None of this is very surprising, though it comes under the heading of things you're not supposed to notice.
 Blacks and Hispanics, with their overall low levels of educational, social, and career attainment, want a big, generous government that will transfer wealth to them from more successful groups.

 Women, in the generality, want a nurturing government that emphasizes safety and security, with big government subsidies on provisions like healthcare and education.
 All of that is the province of the Democratic Party.